nterl0k/CEF-Syslog-Canary/README.md

   - document.xml.rels - reference to "VBAProject.bin" swapped with "obfuproject.txt".
     - Above 3 are basic vba obfuscation inside the document to fool manual analysis.
   - "vbaProject.bin.rels" renamed to "obfuproject.txt.rels".
     - This maintains macro function references.

-•	Converted to legacy format XML (2003-2007), then renamed to ".doc". o	 This bypasses email filtering for "docm/macro" type documents
+- Converted to legacy format XML (2003-2007), then renamed to ".doc".
+  - This bypasses email filtering for "docm/macro" type documents

 Both objects require modication of the following variables, either in the advanced document properties or inside the AutoIt code: